 ⇒ Want to learn more about millennials?
 Or target a different segment entirely?
 Then check out these additional resources…

 ⇒ Wondering what this means for the mid-market club segment?
-Or looking for more detailed stats on the boutique sector?
+Or looking for more detailed boutique fitness statistics?
 Then check out these industry resources…

 Fitness Industry Growth Markets

-Despite rapid expansion and an influx of investment, Asia still has huge potential for growth.
-The fitness industry in India is seeing more premium players enter the market, but generally struggles to generate revenue outside of memberships.
 Despite 3800 clubs and nearly a million members, penetration is only 0.12%.
-As averages incomes increase and rise of the middle-class becomes reality, the penetration rate should rise in line.
+As average incomes increase and the rise of the middle-class becomes reality, penetration rates should rise in line.

-Whilst the China fitness industry has experienced high-level growth across the board, boutique studios are now stealing the march on big box establishments.
-Expansion is happening at lightening-quick speeds, so brands should act quickly to seize opportunities before they disappear.
+Expansion is happening at lightning-quick speeds, so brands should act quickly to seize opportunities before they disappear.
 With 2700+ traditional health clubs and increasing studio-style establishments, the biggest growth opportunities are now in tier 3 and 4 cities (or satellites) rather than already saturated hubs.

 In Europe, the IHRSA report highlighted Russia, Poland, and Turkey as having the biggest potential for growth.
-It also identified the Middle East, North Africa, and Latin America as being regions with development opportunities too.
+It also identified the Middle East, North Africa, and Latin America as being regions with development opportunities.

-⇒ Detailed global research reports featuring useful industry stats can be found here…
+⇒ Detailed global reports featuring useful industry stats can be found here…